 The governing body is not responsible for the internal organisation, management and control of the school.
 This is the responsibility of the headteacher

-The following is a statement by the governors of Mellers Primary School showing the monitoring work that has been carried out by the board during the academic year 2016-17 and the impact that the visits have had for the education of the pupils.
+The following is a statement by the governors of Mellers Primary School showing the monitoring work that has been carried out by the board and the impact that the visits have had for the education of the pupils.